Yandex Cloud

 • MYSQL_GENERAL: Log of client connections and queries.

-This log is disabled by default.
-To enable this log, change the value of the General log setting when updating the MySQL® settings.
+It is disabled by default.
+To enable it, change the General log value when updating the MySQL® settings.

 • MYSQL_SLOW_QUERY: Slow query log.

-This log is disabled by default.
-To enable the log, change the value of the Slow query log setting when updating the MySQL® settings.
-See also the Log slow filter, Log slow rate limit, Log slow rate type, Log slow sp statements, and Slow query log always write time settings.
+It is disabled by default.
+To enable it, change the Slow query log value when updating the MySQL® settings.
+See also: Log slow filter, Log slow rate limit, Log slow rate type, Log slow sp statements, and Slow query log always write time.

 • MYSQL_AUDIT: Audit log.

-This log is disabled by default.
-To enable the log, change the value of the Audit log setting when updating the MySQL® settings.
+It is disabled by default.
+To enable it, change the Audit log value when updating the MySQL® settings.

 • hostname: Host name.